-According to this article on Wordstream, right now you pay $1.81 per click on average in the real estate industry in tier 1 countries.
+According to this article on Wordstream, you pay $1.81 per click on average in the real estate industry in tier 1 countries.

-In tier 2 countries this can be way lower, as I know from my own experience, where I managed to get the costs down to 5 cents per click on Facebook.
+In tier 2 countries, this can be way lower, as I know from my experience, where I managed to get the costs down to 5 cents per click on Facebook.

-If you have a really great campaign, with a high CTR and thus can get the cost per click down.
+If you have a successful campaign with a high CTR and thus can get the cost per click down.

-So now, after this comparison and contrasting the costs with Facebook ads for real estate, the first seemingly high cost per click of $1.50 on Outbrain looks a bit different, don’t you think?
+So now, after comparing the costs with Facebook ads for real estate, the first seemingly high cost per click of $1.50 on Outbrain looks a bit different, don’t you think?

 When looking at the costs per click in the real estate industry for search ads on Google, you are looking at whopping costs of $2.37 per click.

-But it would be unfair to use this cost per click as comparison and it would be better to compare it to the costs per click for Google display ads, which is $0.75 per click.
+But it would be unfair to use this cost per click as a comparison, and it would be better to compare it to the costs per click for Google display ads, which is $0.75 per click.

-But even if we ignore that $0.10 and focus on the $1.50 on Outbrain, the cost of Google display ads is only truly cheaper if you manage to get the same click-through rates as with native ads, which is highly unlikely.
+Even if we ignore the $0.10 and focus on the $1.50 on Outbrain, the cost of Google display ads is only cheaper if you get the same click-through rates as native ads.
+The latter is highly unlikely.

 You might remember the beginning section of this article, where I compared the click-through rates of native ads (0.2%) with display ads (0.05%).

-Since the CTR of native ads is four times higher than that of display ads, you can deduce that you have to pay roughly 4 times more per click for display ads to get the same results than for native ads.
+Since the CTR of native ads is four times higher than that of display ads, you can deduce that you have to pay roughly four times more per click for display ads to get the same results as for native ads.

-This means that even though at first glance Google display ads seem to be cheaper per click than Outbrain, they are actually more expensive when we factor in the lower click-through rate.
+This means that even though Google display ads seem cheaper per click at first glance than Outbrain, they are actually more expensive when we factor in the lower click-through rate.

-Because of the different advantages that native ads give you and the constantly increasing costs per click for the real estate industry of the most popular advertising platforms such as Google Ads and Facebook, you might give native ads a test try.
+Because of the different advantages native ads give you, with the constantly increasing costs per click for the real estate industry of the most popular advertising platforms such as Google Ads and Facebook, you might give native ads a test try.

-As I have mentioned so often, it always depends on so many factors, such as your skills with a particular marketing channel.
+As I have mentioned, it depends on many factors, such as your skills with a particular marketing channel.

-Stay tuned for the next article, where we will dive a bit deeper into the best practices of native ads.
+Stay tuned for the next article, where we will dive deeper into the best practices of native ads.